SansGuidon/bookmarks/README.md

 > Good ideas come at any age, but it takes experience to turn them into success stories.
 Steve Jobs was 21 when he helped found Apple, but he was a 43-year-old CEO when the company created the iMac.
 * [Ian Miell](https://zwischenzugs.com/2018/10/02/why-are-enterprises-so-slow/) - (2018) Why Are Enterprises So Slow?
 * [Patrick Louis](https://venam.nixers.net/blog/psychology/2019/03/01/internet-time.html) - (2019) Time On The Internet
+* [Mike Jarvis](https://builttoadapt.io/how-to-save-a-fortune-on-cloud-infrastructure-5ff418c7658c) - (2018) How to Save a Fortune On Cloud Infrastructure

 ## Cryptocurrency
 > News